ewfruitcake/burgerpricing/README.md

 ## Descriptive statistics of the dataset

 ### Distribution
-- Temperature appears to be bi-modal, with most sales happening somewhere around 35F, and around 80F
+- Assessing the distribution of Temperature; during which burger sales occur, we see a bi-modal distribution, with most sales happening somewhere around 35F, and around 80F
-- Price appears to be at least bimodal (2 peaks) or multimodal (3 peaks).
+- Price appears to be at least bimodal (2 peaks) or multimodal (3 peaks) in the distribution.
 We see peaks at around $10.25, $11.50, and $12.75
 - Quantity appears to be at least bimodal (2 peaks) or multimodal (3 peaks).
-Around quantity 25, 38 and 52 appear to be the most frequent occurrences for transaction sales.
+Sales quantities of 25, 38 and 52 appear to be the most frequent occurrences for transactions.
+Perhaps these are bulk burger orders.
-- There is a possibility this both Quantity and Price multiple peaks is due to the categories of different groups of items being grouped together.
+- It's possibile that both Quantity and Price's multiple peaks is due to categories of menu items being grouped together.

 ### Patterns and trends
 - The mean price is $12.47 and mean quantity is 39.93.